PeterSewell/nonrotating_necklace/README.md

 to avoid flicker at rest.
 The regions have brightness scaled by the angular velocity (above 0.2 rad/s).

+The overall brightness is good for normal or dim artificial lighting;
+clearly visible but not dazzling, and well-diffused without the individual pixel LED points being obtrusive.
+In overcast outdoor light, it's visible but rather subdued.

 The refresh rate, for a main loop including reading the sensor data, computing the orientation estimate, and refreshing the display, is a comfortable 40-50 Hz.
 Reading the magnetometer data takes a long time